Discovering the Healing Power of Acupressure for Common Ailments

 Use: This point supports the spleen and stomach, improving digestion and reducing nausea.

 To use these points, apply firm but gentle pressure with your thumb or finger for 1-3 minutes.
-You can repeat this several times a day as needed.
+We can repeat this several times a day as needed.

 Acupressure Points for Migraines